RRZE-HPC/RACE/README.md

 ### Citing RACE ###

-If you are using RACE please use the following reference:
+If you are using RACE for coloring please use the following reference:

 * C. L. Alappat, G. Hager, O. Schenk, J. Thies, A. Basermann, A. R. Bishop, H. Fehske, and G. Wellein:
   A Recursive Algebraic Coloring Technique for Hardware-Efficient Symmetric Sparse Matrix-Vector Multiplication.
-Accepted for publication in ACM TOPC.
-Preprint: [arXiv:1907.06487](https://arxiv.org/abs/1907.06487)
+Accepted for publication in ACM TOPC.  [doi:10.1145/3399732](https://doi.org/10.1145/3399732)

+If you are using RACE for matrix power or temporal blocking of sparse matrices please use the following reference:
+* C. L. Alappat, G. Hager, O. Schenk, and G. Wellein:
+  Level-based Blocking for Sparse Matrices: Sparse Matrix-Power-Vector Multiplication.
+Submitted for review.
+Preprint: [arXiv:2205.01598](https://arxiv.org/abs/2205.01598)

 ### Further Reading ###